|

 More on this later.

-compatibility is considered to be a EAWv1.2 executable, and the archive
+Windows compatibility, considered to be closely a EAWv1.2

 contains its own readme with install instructions.

-Please read my 'Install Help Document' to get EAW
+Read my 'Install Help Document' to get the standard stock EAW

-modifications (src feature changes, added game data, new gameplay and modding
+modifications (includes feature changes, bug fixes, new game data, new gameplay and modding

 These